steerio/pundit/README.md

 "2014-02-19T17:05:24.640Z", :created-at "2014-02-19T16:33:23.457Z"}
 ```

-To generate pointers out of objects, IDS, sequences of objects and IDs for
+To generate pointers out of objects, IDs, sequences of objects and IDs for
 querying or updating, you can use the following functions:

 ```clojure